ZeroSSL Target

 ZeroSSL Target enables you to use ZeroSSL as a Public CA with Akeyless PKI Issuer.

 With Public CA, Akeyless cannot access the private key that signs the certificates.
-Hence, Akeyless will programmatically contact ZeroSSL through the Gatewayusing IMAP user credentials to validate the certificate request.
+Hence, Akeyless will programmatically contact ZeroSSL through the Gateway using IMAP user credentials to validate the certificate request.
 Akeyless will store and manage the issued certificates and notify you of upcoming expiration events.

-Create a ZeroSSL target using the CLI
+Create a ZeroSSL Target in the CLI

 To create a ZeroSSL target from the CLI, run the following command: